George Crook: Southwest Virginia

 While the fight at Cloyd's Mountain was going on, a train pulled into the Dublin station and disgorged 500 fresh troops of General John Hunt Morgan's cavalry, which had just diverted Averell away from Saltville.
 The fresh troops hastened towards the battlefield, where they soon met their compatriots retreating from Cloyd's Mountain.
 The reinforcements halted the rout, but Colonel Hayes, although ignorant of the strength of the force now before him, immediately ordered his men to "yell like devils" and rush the enemy.
 Within a few minutes General Crook arrived with the rest of the division, and the defenders broke and ran.

-Cloyd's Mountain cost the Union army 688 casualties, while the rebels suffered 538 killed, wounded, and captured.
+Cloyd's Mountain cost the Union army 688 casualties, while the rebels suffered 538 casualties.

 Unopposed, Crook moved his command into Dublin, where he laid waste to the railroad and the military stores.
 He then sent a party eastward to tear up the tracks and burn the ties.
 The next morning the main body set out for their next objective, the New River bridge, a key point on the railroad, a few miles to the east.

 The Confederates, now commanded by Colonel McCausland, waited on the east side of the New River to defend the bridge.
 Crook pulled up on the west bank, and a long, ineffective artillery duel ensued.
 Seeing that there was little danger from the rebel cannon, Crook ordered the bridge destroyed, and both sides watched in awe as the structure collapsed magnificently into the river.
 McCausland, without the resources to oppose the Yankees any further, withdrew his battered command to the east.

 General Crook, supplies running low in a country not suited for major foraging, now entertained second thoughts about his orders to push on east and join Sigel in the Shenandoah Valley.
 At Dublin he had intercepted an unconfirmed report that General Robert E. Lee had beaten Grant badly in the Wilderness, which led him to consider whether the Confederate commander might not soon move against Crook with a vastly superior force.

 Having accomplished the major part of his mission, destruction of the Virginia and Tennessee Railroad, Crook turned his men north and after another hard march, reached the Union base at Meadow Bluff, West Virginia.